unicode-org/cldr/docs/ldml/tr35-info.md

 ## Mixed Units

 Mixed units, or unit sequences, are units with the same base unit which are listed in sequence.
 Common examples are feet and inches, meters and centimeters, and hours, minutes, and seconds.
 Mixed unit identifiers are expressed using the "-and-" infix, as in "foot-and-inch", "meter-and-centimeter", and "hour-and-minute-and-second".

 Scalar values for mixed units are expressed in the largest unit, according to the sort order discussed above in "Normalization".
 For example, numbers for "foot-and-inch" are expressed in feet.

-Mixed units are expected to be rendered in the order of the tokens in the identifier.
-For example, the value 1.25 with the identifier "foot-and-inch" should be rendered as "1 foot and 3 inches" and 1.25 inch-and-foot should be rendered as “3 inches and 1 foot". **NOTE:** the correct application of this may require adding locales to the regions attribute set.
+Mixed unit identifiers should be from largest to smallest (eg foot-and-inch instead of inch-and-foot).
+If it turns out that some locales present certain mixed units in a different order, additional structure will be needed in CLDR.

+If a maximum/minimum number of decimals or signficant digits is desired in formatting, those values should should be adapted to the mixed radix used, starting with the largest unit, and discarding smaller units where they would be overly accurate.
+For example, if the goal is 1 part in 100, then "6 miles 1 foot" is overly precise, while "6 foot 1 inch" has approximately the right accuracy.

 ## Testing